johnmathews/johnmathews.is/data/blog/aeternity-ico.md

 paper](https://blockchain.Æternity.com/%C3%A6ternity-blockchain-whitepaper.pdf).
 The project is ambitious, like many crypto projects, but seems well organised.
 The team is well known in the space.
-There is a clear plan to develop the project and create a blockchain technology that, if successful, could bring.
-A step change in the use of digital currencies for high volume low value transactions, and the viable implementation of smart contracts.
+There is a clear plan to develop the project and create a blockchain technology that, if successful, could bring a step change in the use of digital currencies for high volume low value transactions, and the viable implementation of smart contracts.